joggrdocs/support/docs/welcome-to-joggr.md

 <!-- @joggr:warning:end -->
 # Summary

-Hello, welcome to Joggr! 😀 We ([Zac](https://www.linkedin.com/in/zacrosenbauer/) and [Seth](https://www.linkedin.com/in/sethrosenbauer/)) started Joggr, because we had a love/hate relationship with documentation.
+Hello, welcome to Joggr! 😀 We ([Zac](https://www.linkedin.com/in/zacrosenbauer/) and [Seth](https://www.linkedin.com/in/sethrosenbauer/)) started Joggr, because we have a love/hate relationship with documentation.
 We love the benefits but hate the time required to do it well!
 In short, we built Joggr for people like us, software developers.

 **What is Joggr?**